About the DRC

 During GP training there is a fundamental shift in learning style.
 This transition is from the rote learning of school and undergraduate training to the self-directed learning style essential for doctors working in general practice.
 This transition can be challenging and trainees are guided along this journey with the aim of acquiring the skills and experience to become motivated, self-directed learners.

 A Typical DRC Day

-The morning session is spent in six small groups of trainees, who stay together for the entire year.
+The morning session is spent in five small groups of trainees, who stay together for the entire year.
 Each group has a dedicated Programme Director who acts as a facilitator and provides pastoral support.
 Each group has freedom within the time allowed to set the agenda for the session, but usually the time is divided equally between open case discussion and focus on a particular topic.
 Group members take turns to prepare material for topics.

 After lunch the smaller groups join together into one larger group in the afternoon for a speaker-led session on a particular topic.
 Sessions are usually interactive and often case-based.
 Feedback from trainees is used to refine the course each year.